European Network Against Racism: Areas of work

 Along with Equinox, ENAR has been denouncing the whiteness of the European institutions and argued for a greater representation or racialised communities in the policy discussions at the EU level.

 Controversy

 Links with the Muslim Brotherhood

-ENAR has been linked to the Muslim Brotherhood by MEP Frederique Ries, a claim also extended to its member organization FEMYSO.
+ENAR has been linked to the Muslim Brotherhood by MEP Frederique Ries, a claim also extended to its member organisation FEMYSO.
 Michaël Privot, ENAR's former director, publicly admitted he had joined and then left the Muslim Brotherhood.
+However, this has been contested by the Network as part of an 'architecture of defamatory attacks that our organisation has been increasingly subjected to for what they actually are: a coordinated far-right strategy to silence anti-racism voices, discredit civil society, and bury accountability under layers of racist innuendo'.

 Members

 ENAR members include a wide range of organisations, from grassroots to advocacy organisations, from information centres, to trade unions, to faith-based organisations.

 Member countries

 NGOs in the following countries form the coalition: